Home

 Diabetes-arsenic link

-It's been known that high exposure to arsenic from drinking water contributes to development of diabetes.
-For years, this fact was overshadowed by the arsenic cancer risk, which prompted new lowered standard for allowable level of arsenic in drinking water in 2001.
+It's been known that exposure to arsenic from drinking water contributes to development of diabetes.
+For years, this fact was overshadowed by its cancer risk, which prompted new lowered standard for allowable level of arsenic in drinking water in 2001.
 But the story of arsenic toxicity doesn't seem to be ending yet.
-Even at low concentrations, there may still be a significant diabetes-arsenic link, as indicated by a recent study.
+Even at low concentrations, there may still be a significant diabetes-arsenic link, as a recent study indicates.

-The study by Navas-Acien et al. (published in JAMA, 08/20/2008)analyzed urine arsenic level in 788 adults, 7.7% of which had diabetes 2.
-AIt has found that the average arsenic level for the entire group was 7.1 micrograms/liter (or 7.1 parts per billion, ppb).
-After adjustments for diabetes risk factors, the group with diabetes had 26% higher average level than the rest of participants.
+The study by Navas-Acien et al. (published in JAMA, 08/20/2008)analyzed urine arsenic level in 788 adults, 7.7% of which had diabetes two.
+It has found that the average arsenic level for the entire group was 7.1 micrograms/liter (or 7.1 parts per billion, ppb).
+After adjustments for diabetes risk factors, the group with diabetes had 26% higher average arsenic level than the rest of participants.

 What is particularly worrisome, is how infinitesimally small amount of arsenic in your system can significantly increase your risk of developing diabetes.
 We are talking about